States ready lawsuits to block new Trump administration abortion policy

 "These new rules are antithetical to the purpose of Title X and will hurt millions of Americans," New York Attorney General Letitia James said.

-California's Becerra, one of Trump's chief critics, announced a separate suit in a Monday news conference alongside Planned Parenthood and a slew of California leaders.
+Becerra, one of President Donald Trump's chief critics, announced a separate suit at a news conference Monday alongside Planned Parenthood and a slew of California leaders.

-"The Trump-Pence Administration's sabotage of Title X services that millions of women across our nation rely on is not only irresponsible, it is dangerous to women’s health.
-President Trump treats women and their care as if this were 1920, not 2019," Becerra said on Monday.
+"The Trump-Pence administration's sabotage of Title X services that millions of women across our nation rely on is not only irresponsible, it is dangerous to women’s health.
+President Trump treats women and their care as if this were 1920, not 2019," Becerra said.

 The rule requires providers who receive federal funding to have “clear financial and physical separation” from abortion providers, essentially preventing organizations like Planned Parenthood that use non-federal dollars to provide abortions from receiving Title X funding for their other programs.
 Federal regulations already bar federal dollars from being spent on abortions.